Skip to main content

 Whilst the Political Framework Agreement presents a generational opportunity for reform, it will be critical in the short term to foster greater, shared understanding among Sudanese stakeholders of what SSG/R entails so that they can engage in informed policy dialogue on the future of the security sector, with the ultimate goal of effective and accountable security provision within a framework of democratic governance, the rule of law and respect for human rights.

-Photo: DCAF
+Photo: UNITAMS

 Workstreams/Projects